Fantasmic!: Hollywood Hills Amphitheater

-The Hollywood Hills Amphitheater is a purpose-built seat riverside amphitheatre at the Disney's Hollywood Studios theme park in the Walt Disney World Resort, Florida, that showcases the nighttime spectacular Fantasmic!
+Hollywood Hills Amphitheater is a purpose-built seat riverside amphitheatre at Disney's Hollywood Studios located at the Walt Disney World Resort, in Florida, that showcases the nighttime spectacular Fantasmic!
 It is located off of Sunset Boulevard, between The Twilight Zone Tower of Terror and the Theater of the Stars, where the Beauty and the Beast stage show takes place.
 The Fantasmic! stage in Florida is significantly larger than Disneyland's, featuring a man-made, 50 ft mountain on which Sorcerer Mickey stands and from which the dragon emerges.
 The amphitheater has 6,900 seats, with room for an additional 3,000 people standing.
 The moat around the island itself can hold 1,900,000 gal of water.

-On September 15, 2015, it was announced that Pop Secret would become the official sponsor of Fantasmic! at Disney's Hollywood Studios.
+Pop Secret became the official sponsor of Fantasmic! at Disney's Hollywood Studios.
 Prior to this, Fantasmic! was the only nighttime fireworks show at Walt Disney World without a sponsor, with Wishes gaining sponsorship from Pandora Jewelry in 2014, while IllumiNations: Reflections of Earth was sponsored by General Electric from 1999 to 2003 and sponsored by Siemens from 2005 until 2017.

 Refurbishments

-On March 16, 2020, this version of Fantasmic! was temporarily closed due to the COVID-19 pandemic.
-On August 17, 2020, even though Walt Disney World reopened in July 2020, due to the ongoing on COVID-19 pandemic the Fantasmic! lagoon has been drained.
+In March 2020, this version of Fantasmic! was temporarily closed due to the COVID-19 pandemic.
+Walt Disney World reopened it in July with the lagoon drained.
+Fantasmic! reopened a short time later.

-On November 20, 2021, it was announced that the show would get remastered to feature a new heroics sequence with segments from Pocahontas, Aladdin, Mulan, Moana, and Frozen.
-According to officials, it will now be 29 minutes long.
+The show was later remastered in 2022 featuring a new heroics sequence with segments from Pocahontas, Aladdin, Mulan, Moana and Frozen.
+The duration is twenty-nine minutes long.

 Alternate show: "Taste of Fantasmic!"

-The Florida version has a four-minute-long substitute show that plays when inclement weather prohibits the presentation of the regular show.
+The Florida version used to have a four-minute-long substitute show that played when inclement weather prohibited the presentation of the regular show.
 The alternative show does not showcase any of the performers, floats, or puppets due to the dangerous conditions that are posed to the performers because of the possibility of rain accumulating on the stage.
-Instead the ancillary show is a brief summation of the conventional show; including a fountain display synchronized to "Little April Showers", a sequence integrating the "Night on Bald Mountain" music, and a finale orchestrated with all of the usual pyrotechnics and musical fanfare from the original show's conclusion.
+Instead the ancillary show is a brief summation of the conventional show; including a fountain display synchronized to "Little April Shower", a sequence integrating the "Night on Bald Mountain" music, and a finale orchestrated with all of the usual pyrotechnics and musical fanfare from the original show's conclusion.